mellymelz/recipes/baked/bread/Easy Sourdough.md

 - Feed sourdough starter 12 hours before starting
 - Measure 50g of starter into a large mixing bowl
 - Add 350g of water and 10g of salt
-- Mix starter and water thoroughly
+- Mix starter, water and salt thoroughly
 - Add 500g of flour
 - Use a spatula or your clean hands to form a shaggy mass
 - Encorporate all dry flour